 . –Randy Fox for American Elegy

 Mark has been capturing many of the places, things and people that make up the unique melting pot of LA & So.
 Cal.
-In 2010 Mark authored two fine art photography books “Carny” and “Liquor n Booze” along with having many of his photographic images licensed for print, film & website use.
+In 2010 Mark authored two fine art photography books “Carny” and “Liquor n Booze” and in 2015 "Broadway, Scenes of the Historic Los Angeles Theater district" along with having many of his photographic images licensed for print, film & website use.